jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 There will indeed be instances where we will need to run some logic based on the state change but in order to do this we must we must do so after after rendering and using the` useEffect()` hook.

-The `useEffect` hook is a much broader topic and delves into the React Component LifeCycle, something we will learn about in upcoming lectures.
+The `useEffect` hook is a much broader topic and delves into the React Component Lifecycle methods, something we will learn about in upcoming lectures.

 <hr>